NeuserThomas/project-system-design/README.md

 This repository contains all the folders/ files related to the Bioscoop system project for the course System Design 2019-2020.
 The link to the github repo is: [system-design](https://github.com/NeuserThomas/project-system-design)

+Changes are documented in Addendum in the architectuur_finaal file.

 ## Deploying locally (spring tool suite)
 When deploying locally, please change the environment.
 Change the application.properties file to:
 ```